 Darcie McCann is a longtime resident of Lyndon and her two children, now grown, attended public schools in Lyndonville.
 She has served as the executive director of the Northeast Kingdom Chamber since 1995.
 She has long had a love for the arts, particularly when it relates to children, and was encouraged to join the board of Burklyn Arts by friend and fellow trustee Elizabeth Raymond after making her chocolate chip cookies for the cookie sale for many years.
 Burklyn Arts is one of the most satisfying efforts she has ever participated in.

-Sara is originally from the NY/NJ area and moved to Vermont in 2017.
-She has a background as a singer, songwriter and performer in NYC, and is currently serving as the K-8 music teacher at Burke Town School & Sutton Village School in the Kingdom East School District.
+Sara is originally from the NYC/NJ area and moved to Vermont in 2017.
+She has a background as a singer, songwriter and performer in NYC, and has served as the K-8 music teacher at Burke Town School & Sutton Village School since 2017.
 Her hobbies include hiking, running, knitting, baking, and going for walks with her dog, Colby.
-She lives in Lyndonville with her husband.
+She lives in Lyndonville with her husband and new daughter Ellie.

-If you're interested in becoming a Trustee for Burklyn, check out our Volunteer page for more info about what this involves!
+If you're interested in becoming a Trustee for Burklyn, check out our Volunteer page for more information!